 Dr. Greene’s Answer:

-Not very long ago — when my parents were children — a high fever in a child could easily mean the end for that child.
-High fevers resulting in death were common.
+Not very long ago — when my parents were children — a high fever in a child could mean there was a serious, untreatable condition.
 Today, most of the devastating illnesses causing these high fevers are either treatable (thanks largely to antibiotics), or better yet preventable (thanks largely to vaccines).
-Nevertheless, for generation after generation on our planet, a high fever in a child was a chilling terror to the parents — their dream, their darling might slip from them despite everything they could do.
-Fever as enemy is deeply ingrained in our cultural memory.
+Nevertheless, for generation after generation on our planet, a high fever in a child was a chilling terror to the parents.
+Fever as an enemy is deeply ingrained in our cultural memory.

 I was surprised to learn in medical school that fever, far from being an enemy, is an important part of the body’s defense against infection.
 While a fever in a child signals to us that a battle might be going on in a child’s body, the fever is fighting for the child, not against.